-- Can campus law enforcement be the Title IX investigatory arm?
-Should it be? - Legal standards for criminal investigations are different. - Police investigations or reports may not be determinative of whether harassment occurred under Title IX and do not relieve the school of its duty to respond promptly and effectively. - Conflict-of-interest with sworn officers. - Add value by supporting institutional investigation efforts. - Establish MOUs with campus police and other local enforcement and update annually. - The power of the table top exercise.
+- Can district/school/campus law enforcement (or public safety) be the Title IX investigatory arm?
+Should it be? - Legal standards for criminal investigations are different. - Police investigations or reports may not be determinative of whether harassment occurred under Title IX and do not relieve the school of its duty to respond promptly and effectively. - Conflict-of-interest with sworn officers. - Add value by supporting institutional investigation efforts. - Establish MOUs with district/school/campus police and other local enforcement and update annually. - The power of the table top exercise.